 - Follow the same procedure as you did for the tables to save as a pdf its first page.
-Name the pdf file HW14-1e HWID 1A Faculty Advisors Report.

-- 6. Close the report.

-- f.
-Exit Access.

-Step 4 Submit Now, submit the following Extra Credit projects.
+Name the pdf file HW14-1e HWID 1A Faculty Advisors Report. - 6.
+Close the report. - f.
+Exit Access. - Step 4 Submit Now, submit the following Extra Credit projects.
 Remember, you may not get extra credit for HW14 if you have already submitted HW06 for extra credit.
 Use these names for the pdf files:

-HW14-1b HWID 1A Faculty Advisors Table (page 1) HW14-1c HWID 1A Students Table (page 1) HW14-1d HWID 1A All Students Query HW14-1e HWID 1A Faculty Advisors Report
+HW14-1b HWID 1A Faculty Advisors Table Page 1 - Print page 1 only HW14-1c HWID 1A Students Table Page 1 - Print page 1 only HW14-1d HWID 1A Students Query HW14-1e HWID 1A Faculty Advisors Report